bincrafters/bincrafters.github.io/_posts/2017-12-05-Conan-Profiles-and-Build-Requires.md

 One highly under-discussed feature of Conan is it's flexible profile system.
 This post will demonstrate how to use these profiles to manage your build environment much more effectively than you could without, by allowing you to handle the build tools you use with Conan the same way you handle dependencies.

 ## Profiles Primer
 Conan does a lot of great things automatically.
 For example, discovering what your environment has for building C and C++, and creating a default profile for it.
 The discovery works so well, many people don't realize the profile system exists and is doing it's thing.
 Nonetheless, every time you do something with Conan, it uses the information contained in the default profile to execute your build.
 Once you know about profiles, you can specify a custom profile for each Conan operation via the CLI arguments.
-You can list, read, and manipulate profiles (including the default) with the `conan profile` command, or you can simply edit them as text files under your home directory: `.conan\profiles\`
+You can list, read, and manipulate profiles (including the default) with the `conan profile` command, or you can simply edit them as text files under your home directory:
+	`.conan\profiles\`

 ## Build Tools Primer
-So, if you're reading this you've probably used Conan a few times.
+If you're reading this you've probably used Conan a few times.
 To do so, you needed to have a traditional installation of some common C++ build tools, installed in their default locations.
 If it couldn't find some compiler such as GCC, Clang, MSVC, it probaly didn't work for you until it could.
-It turns out that "Traditional Installation + Conan Discovery" is all you need most of the time, however not all the time.
+It turns out that "Traditional Installation + Conan Discovery" is all you need when you first start out, but eventually you will probably want more control and flexibility.
 Many people want to use multiple compilers, and multiple versions of the same compiler, all on the same machine.
 In these cases, managing these installations (and paths) manually can be challenging, especially when it comes to integrating with other build tools.

 ## Build Requires Primer
 Both the Conan team and the Bincrafters team have created a number of Conan packages which are not C or C++ libraries, but special "install packages" for these build tools.
 Examples of this include CMake, Strawberry Perl, Cygwin, MinGW, and more.
 When used, these packages don't "install" these tools exactly the way their normal installers do.
 That would often involve permanently changing environment variables of the user or machine.
-Instead, these packages are designed to extract/install all the files for the tool to the `package` subdirectory for that package in the local Conan cache.
-Because such tools are encapsulated single version-specific folders under the local cache, versions can exist side-by-side on the same machine without conflict.
+Instead, these packages are designed to extract all the files for the tool to the `package` subdirectory for that package in the local Conan cache.
+Because such tools are encapsulated in individual, version-specific folders under the local cache, versions can exist side-by-side on the same machine without conflict.
 Upon every execution of Conan, all the relevant environment variables and paths from these `build_requires` (for example `JAVA_HOME` or `MSYS_ROOT`) become set and available to Conan, but only for the scope of the current Conan operation.
 That is the key to the flexibility of this feature.

 ## Profile + Build Requires
 So, the magic here is that Conan profiles have a dedicated `build_requires` field of their own (independent of any recipe).
 With this, Conan users can specify packages that get injected as `build_requires` for the current Conan operation (typicall `conan install ...`).
 So, this lets the user choose between different versions of CMake, MinGW, or Java from one Conan operation to the next.
 Equally important, **it doesn't require the users machine to have these tools pre-installed.**  **Conan automatically downloads and installs the tools as needed by virtue of it's normal package download functionality.**